heindrickson/LimeSurvey-Builder/README.md

 # SurveyBuilder4LimeSurvey
-Prompts to instruct an LLM to act as an assistant in order to generate the definition of a questionnaire (survey) that can be saved as a TSV file and imported into LimeSurvey.
+Prompts that guide a Large Language Model (LLM) to act as an assistant in order to generate a survey questionnaire formatted as a TSV file that can be imported into LimeSurvey.
 <br><br>

 # Motivation
 LimeSurvey is a very powerful open-source software for conducting online surveys.
-It allows you to build, publish, and run surveys, as well as collect, analyze, and export responses.
+It allows one to build, publish, and run surveys, as well as collect, analyze, and export responses.
-The tool supports dozens of question types and has advanced features like conditions, logical branching and question validation.
+The tool supports dozens of question types and has advanced features like conditional logic (branching) and question validation.

-However, creating a survey directly in the LimeSurvey app can be pretty tedious and often somewhat tricky.
+However, creating a survey directly in the LimeSurvey application can be pretty tedious and often somewhat tricky.
-So, it's natural that we looked for ways to use generative AI prompts to make that task easier.
+So, it's natural that we looked for ways to use generative Artificial Intelligence (AI) to make that task easier.

 We found that the most effective way to get AI to create a valid survey definition is to instruct it to use the Tab Separated Value format (TSV), which is supported by LimeSurvey.
 <br><br>

 # Why not an Assistant/Agent?
-The ideal way to use this prompt WOULD be via an assistant such as "GPT" (OpenAI), "Gem" (Google), or "Agent" (Microsoft Copilot).
+The ideal way to use this prompt WOULD be via an assistant such as a"GPT" (OpenAI), a "Gem" (Google), or an "Agent" (Microsoft Copilot).
 However, none of these providers currently offer affordable (low-cost) subscription plans that allow individuals to publish this type of LLM-based application.
 For this reason, we have decided to publish the prompts and basic instructions in this repository, so that anyone with a basic LLM chat subscription can copy and use the prompts directly in the chat interface.
 <br><br>